Evan1145141/MonitorPro/README.md

 ## 👥 Team / 开发团队

-XJTLU Entrepreneur College (Taicang)
+- XJTLU Entrepreneur College (Taicang)
-MonitorPro Development Team
+- MonitorPro Development Team
-ENT207-Monday-Group31
+- ENT207-Monday-Group31
-2025
+- 2025

+© 2025 XJTLU Student Project.
+All rights reserved.
+For academic use only.
+Not for commercial applications.